 Green tea and green tea extract lowered the LDL cholesterol in participants without affecting HDL cholesterol.
 A Japanese study of 40,000 people found that those who drank at least 2 cups of green tea a day during a 10 year period had a lower risk of dying from cardiovascular disease.
 These results are believed to be because of the high amount of catechins in green tea which can affect the lipid profile of the blood.
-Animal studies also suggested that green tea can inhibit the absorption of cholesterol which by extension, helps keep it low.
+Animal studies have also suggested that green tea can inhibit the absorption of cholesterol which, as a result , helps keep levels low.

 Soy products such as soy milk and tofu can reduce levels of cholesterol.
 Soy is naturally free from cholesterol, compared to one cup of 1% milk which contains 12.2 grams of cholesterol.

 The Journal of Nutrition reported that eating 25 grams of soy protein per day over 6-weeks lowered LDL cholesterol by 3-4%.
-Although this is not a drastic drop, a small change is better than nothing.
-Most soy is GMO so if you want this to be a natural drink to lower cholesterol, then opt for organic soya milk.
-25 grams of soya milk works out at around 3 and a half cups of soya milk per day.
-A soya ginger-chai latte can be a way to combine two of these natural drinks to lower cholesterol.
+Although this is not a drastic drop, a small change is a good start and, when combined with other dietary changes, could lead to a larger change. .
+Most soy is genetically modified in some way, so if you want this to be a natural drink to lower cholesterol, then opt for organic soy milk.
+25 grams of soy milk works out at around 3 and a half cups of soy milk per day.
+A soy ginger-chai latte can be a yummy way to combine two of these natural drinks to lower cholesterol.

-Soluble fiber can reduce LPD levels of cholesterol by reducing the absorption of it into the bloodstream.
+Soluble fiber can reduce LDL levels of cholesterol by reducing the absorption of it into the bloodstream.

-Soluble fiber is found in oats, seeds, some fruit, and lentils and is broken down by the body into a gel.
+Soluble fiber is found in oats, seeds, some fruit, and lentils, and is broken down by the body into a gel.
 It gets its name from the fact that it dissolves in water.
-Insoluble fiber is found in brown rice, couscous, and whole-wheat bread, although it doesn’t reduce cholesterol as soluble fiber does, it can help maintain blood sugar levels and good bowel health.
+Insoluble fiber is found in brown rice, couscous, and whole-wheat bread; although it doesn’t reduce cholesterol like soluble fiber does, it can help maintain blood sugar levels and good bowel health.

-Fibre also has health benefits such as maintaining good digestive health, but 5-10 grams of soluble fiber a day can decrease LDL cholesterol.
+Fiber also has health benefits, such as maintaining good digestive health, but 5-10 grams of soluble fiber a day can decrease LDL cholesterol.
 Oats, apples, strawberries, and seeds such as flax seeds and chia seeds are good sources of soluble fiber.
-Although blending can strip some of the fiber from fruit and veg, oat flour, milled flax seeds, or a scoop of chia seeds can help bulk up the fiber content of a smoothie.
+Although blending can strip some of the fiber from fruit and veg, adding oat flour, milled flax seeds, or a scoop of chia seeds can help bulk up the fiber content of a smoothie.

-While these natural drinks to lower cholesterol are beneficial, one of the best ways to lower cholesterol in a natural way is to have a healthy diet and an active lifestyle.
-Diet is the number one approach and reducing saturated fats and trans fats while increasing monounsaturated fats and polyunsaturated fats is a natural way to lower cholesterol.
-As well as incorporating colorful fruit and vegetables.
+While these natural drinks to help lower cholesterol are beneficial, one of the best ways to lower cholesterol in a natural way is to follow a healthy diet and an active lifestyle.
+Diet is the number one approach; limiting saturated fats and trans fats while increasing intake of monounsaturated fats and polyunsaturated fats is a natural way to lower cholesterol, as well as incorporating colorful fruit and vegetables.
 Aerobic exercise is also beneficial as it enhances the benefits of a healthy diet and maintains good heart health.

-Another method of lowering cholesterol in a natural way without resulting in too many lifestyle changes is to replace cooking oil with olive oil.
+Another easy way to lower cholesterol in a natural way is to replace cooking oil with olive oil.
 Olive oil is a staple in the Mediterranean diet which is considered to be one of the healthiest diets in the world.
-Studies showed that extra virgin olive oil decreased the measure of coronary heart disease in participants over a 6-week period.
+Studies have shown that extra virgin olive oil decreased the measure of coronary heart disease in participants over a 6-week period.

 The Bottom Line

-While these natural healthy drinks to lower cholesterol can be beneficial, consult your doctor before making any changes to your lifestyle or medication regime if you’re experiencing high cholesterol levels.
+While these natural healthy drinks to lower cholesterol can be beneficial, consult your doctor before making any changes to your lifestyle or medication regime if you are experiencing high cholesterol levels.